citra-emu/citra-web/site/content/entry/citra-progress-report-2017-september.md

 the board, on top of the usual improvements in accuracy and features.
 And because of that, I've dubbed this month #Speedtember.
 Let's dive right in.

+## Et. al.

+This month has been a little different for us.
+Very *very* big things are coming to Citra soon, and only giving them a handful of paragraphs here would be a disservice to the community.
+I won't name names nor specifics here, but stay tuned, because time rewards patience.
+In the meantime, I hope this progress report whet your collective apetite.

+And of course, big thanks to [everyone who's contributed](https://github.com/citra-emu/citra/graphs/contributors?from=2017-08-31&to=2017-09-30&type=c) this September, because Citra as a whole would not be the same without everyone involved having placed their pieces, big or small.

 ### BEGIN CANDIDATE PRS

 ## [Kernel/Memory: Give each process its own page table and allow switching the current page table upon reschedule](https://github.com/citra-emu/citra/pull/2842) by [Subv](https://github.com/Subv)